 The typical circuit boards made of metal substrates are the aluminum substrate and copper substrate.

 Copper Substrate: The copper substrate is the most expensive type of metal substrate, and its thermal conductivity is many times better than the aluminum substrate and iron substrate.
-It is suitable for high-frequency circuits and areas with large changes in high and low temperatures, as well as heat dissipation and architectural decoration industries for precision communication equipment.
+It is suitable for high-frequency circuits and areas with significant changes in high and low temperatures and heat dissipation and architectural decoration industries for precision communication equipment.

 Rigid circuit boards are generally used in electronic products.
 They have a certain degree of mechanical strength, and the manufactured PCB has flatness and can maintain a good overall state.